UrbanClap (Now Urban Company) Business/Revenue Model Explained

 - When the request is approved, alerts are received from the customer and provider to validate the booking.

-- The service providers are fined if any medical professional backs out.
+- The service providers are fined if any they back out.

 Expansion Of UrbanClap’s Business Model